Abstract & Commentary

 Synopsis: Current use of gastric acid-suppressive therapy was associated with an increased risk of community-acquired pneumonia.

-Dr. Robinson, MD, FACP, FACG, is Medical Director at the Oklahoma Foundation for Digestive Research and Clinical Professor of Medicine at the University of Oklahoma College of Medicine.
+Dr. Robinson, Medical Director, Oklahoma Foundation for Digestive Research; Clinical Professor of Medicine, University of Oklahoma College of Medicine Oklahoma City, OK, is Associate Editor of Internal Medicine Alert.